 What Does Cozy Mean?

 I know, stupid question, right?
 Cozy obviously means… well cozy.
-A cozy winter is fireplaces, blankets, purring cats, twinkle lights, hot chocolate.
+Cozy winter self care is fireplaces, blankets, purring cats, twinkle lights, hot chocolate.
 And all those things are wonderful, but I think they fall short.
 As with so much of our lives there is the surface, and then the deeper things.

 At it’s heart to be cozy means to be safe.
 You could have all those “cozy” things above if you were in danger, afraid, or mourning they wouldn’t mean a whole lot.
 A fireplace is a matter of survival to many, it is cozy only when our basic needs for safety and warmth are met first.
 Which might seem odd since I’m talking to you: modern humans reading stuff on the internet.
 Of course you are safe!
 Except maybe you aren’t.